jpgonzalez2011/gameface/README.md

 * [View Wireframes][view]
 * [DB schema][schema]

-[view]: ./docs/wireframes/GameFace Wireframes.pdf
+[view]: ./docs/wireframes/GameFaceWireframes.pdf
-[schema]: gameface/docs/Database%20Schema.pdf
+[schema]: ./docs/DatabaseSchema.pdf

 ## Implementation Timeline

 ### Phase 1: User Authentication, Login/Logout, JSON API for user Account Creation and User Sessions (1 day)

 I will begin by implementing User Authentication using BCrypt.
 I will create a JSON API for User sign up and to allow users to Login and Logout.
 I will create a basic landing page for signing up / logging in, which will be modified later on.
 Intention will be to redirect Users to their Profile upon signup/login.

 [Details][phase-one]

 ### Phase 2: Flux Architecture for User Profiles, Post CRUD (1.5 days)

 Phase 2 is focused on setting up Flux, the React Router, and the React view structure for the main application.
 I will create the Flux Architecture for User Profile Pages and Rails backend for Posts CRUD.
 Photo components will be filled with placeholders pending implementation of file uploads.